mauritssilvis/darts/cli/java/README.md

 </table>
 ```

-Here, `th` elements are used for both the column headers and the scores in the first column.
+Here, header cell elements (`th`) are used for both the column headers and cells with scores in the first column.
-The score headers span multiple rows to correspond to all checkouts of that score.
+The header cells with scores span multiple rows to correspond to all checkouts of that score.
-All elements have their own CSS class for (potential) custom styling.
+All checkout table ingredients have their own CSS class for (potential) custom styling.
 Specifically, the following classes are used:

 - `h` for the header row;